charlietriplett/OpenA11yEngineer/_checklist-web/password-input.md

     Focus moves visibly to the input or show password checkbox
   spacebar: |
     Toggles the show password checkbox

+mobile:
+  swipe: |
+    Focus moves to the input
+  keyboard: |
+    Keyboard appears

+screenreader:
   name:  |
     Purpose is clear
   role:  |
     Identifies itself as an input
   group: |
     Label is read with the input
   state: |
     The input can be required, disabled

-mobile:
-  swipe: |
-    Focus moves to the input
-  keyboard: |
-    Keyboard appears
 ---

 ## Code examples